 The national monument opens every day of the week, 8 to 5, has a museum, and a staff wearing uniforms give tours every few hours.

 The wind blows this morning and during the winter this place is brutally cold, isolated, and basic.

-The most interesting fact I discover is that the fort had women working and living inside it as laundresses who drew regular military pay and had their own quarters.
+The fort’s most interesting secret is that it had women working and living inside it, working as laundresses who drew regular military pay and had their own separate quarters.

 Not knowing whether a man is going to protect a woman, or assault them,and how love and lust affect human behavior and execution of orders, is a Commanding Officer’s worst nightmare.